-When a marries couple decides that there is no other option but to call an end to the marriage there is often a wide array of legal issues in the dissolution of marriage that need to be addressed aside from just splitting up.
+When a married couple decides that there is no other option but to call an end to the marriage there is often a wide array of legal issues in the separation that need to be addressed aside from just splitting up.
 It will be important to consult with an experienced divorce attorney as you embark on this legal journey.

 Couples who are breaking up the marriage will need to decide how to divide bank accounts, real estate, automobiles, cash, retirement accounts, divide business, and the list goes on.
 The issue of alimony or spousal support often becomes an issue in marriages that have lasted beyond a certain period of time or where one party’s income is greater than the others.
-A person should never go into a situation where their possessions are being divided without the help of an experienced divorce lawyer who understands the complex laws in Florida that relate to the divorce courts here in Orlando, FL.
+A person should never go into a situation where their possessions are being divided without the help of an experienced divorce lawyer who understands the complex laws in Florida that relate to the family courts here in Orlando, FL.

-As if dividing assets during the parting of ways were not stressful enough for couples going through a dissolution of marriage, child custody issues often add a high degree of difficulty to a case in addition to the emotional damage that is already going on.
+As if dividing assets during the parting of ways were not stressful enough, child custody issues often add a high degree of difficulty to a case in addition to the emotional damage that is already going on.

 Sean Smallwood, P.A. can guide you through the confusion and help to prioritize a strategy to get you to a resolution that you are happy with as quickly s possible and to do so at a price that is as efficient as possible.
 Call today for a free consultation with an experienced attorney to discuss your divorce case: 407-347-4738

 Sean Smallwood, ESQ., Is An Experienced Child Support Attorney And Can Help You Through The Confusion